VC in Residence: How Should Startups Approach Investors?

 At Talent Garden, we want to give our members and the startup community the chance to easily access expert advice and support from experienced VCs, which is why we created Ireland’s first ever Venture Capitalist in Residence Programme.
 This programme is brought to life through workshops, fireside chats, advisory sessions and panel debates where attendees can gain valuable insights from top VCs from around the world.

-Ahead of our next Fireside Chat on June 13th with Kevin Neary, co-founder and former Managing Director of the GameStop Group, we’re sharing Brian’s top tips for entrepreneurs looking for VC funding, to give attendees a taste of what they can expect from the programme and upcoming events.
+Ahead of our next Fireside Chat on July 2nd 2020 with Bill Liao, co-founder of the CoderDojo movement and of Weforest, we’re sharing Brian’s top tips for entrepreneurs looking for VC funding, to give attendees a taste of what they can expect from the programme and upcoming events.

 Brian Caulfield’s Top Tips